A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Numerical examples

-\paragraph{Finite element bases} Similar to the decomposition of the domain, the one dimensional mesh (an interval) is constructed as a union of the subdomain meshes as $\mathcal{I}_h=\mathcal{I}_h^{\Omega_1}\cup\mathcal{I}_h^{\Omega_2}$, where the superscripts denote the subdomains.
-The finite element family used to solve the Euler-Bernoulli beam are the Discontinuous Galerkin elements of order 1 (DG$_1$) to discretize the $L^2$ space, and the Hermite (Her) elements to discretize the $H^2$ space, though the mixed finite element spaces are different on each subdomain.
-This choice is justified by the Bernstein–Gelfand–Gelfand sequences \cite{bonizzoni2024discrete}.
-The idea of this construction is to consider multiple copies of the de-Rham complex and connect them via algebraic operators.
-The Euler-Bernoulli beam example constitutes the simplest example of this construction with the following diagram
+\paragraph{Finite element basis} The finite element family used to solve this problem is the Discontinuous Galerkin elements of order 1 (DG$_0$) to discretize the $L^2$ space, and linear Lagrange finite elements (CG$_1$) to discretize the $H^1$ space, though the mixed finite element spaces are different on each subdomain.
+This choice is justified by the de-Rham complex.
+This example constitutes the simplest example of discrete de~Rham subcomplex }

-where $H^i$ is Sobolev spaces of functions with square integrable $i-$th derivative and $I$ is the identity (which is bijective).
-The following complex and the considered finite element subcomplex is given by